What Is an Industrial Control System?

 10- Documentation and recording the final specifications of the design and components

-In the figures below, the equipment layout for temperature control of a tank is shown.
-In this layout, the tank temperature is first measured and sent to the controller.
+A temperature control loop on a tank illustrates the sequence.
+The tank temperature is first measured and sent to the controller.
 By comparing the measured value (Process Value) with the desired value (Set Point), the error signal is determined.
 Based on the error signal and the performed settings, the controller sends the control command to the control valve, as a result of which the steam valve is adjusted and the tank temperature is corrected.
+The same loop discipline applies to every controlled variable in a plant, and it depends on the surrounding industrial electrical panel components being correctly specified.

 This article serves as a valuable resource for those seeking detailed information on control loops.